Class News for Mrs. Scott's Fifth Grade Scholars 2024-2025!!

 November:

-We end October with spooky stories!
-Students had been working on their narrative writing skills and practicing complex sentences while adding more sensory details to their stories.
-Our thematic book clubs are coming to an end.
+We end October writing more narratives--this time spooky stories!
+Students had been working on their narrative writing skills and practicing sentence variety using complex sentences while adding more sensory details to their stories.
+Our thematic book clubs are going strong.
 Students will work within their club to uncover a theme and write an "I am poem" about their main character.
 We will also discuss an upcoming independent book project called-- Feast of Characters.
 As we begin November, we will write book reviews and study argument writing.
-In social studies, students are presenting in News Teams and will be learning about Loyalists and Patriots.
+In social studies, students are presenting in News Teams the events leading to the Declaration of Independence, and they will be learning about Loyalists and Patriots--choosing a side as they pretend to be colonists living in the 1700s.

 October: